 Round or Cartridge: The correct and accurate name(s) for the “entire package”.
-It is not accurate to use the word bullet, as the bullet is one of multiple components.
+It is not accurate to use the word bullet, as the bullet is one of the multiple components.

 Bullet: The bullet is actually just the pointed top or tip that you typically think of when you picture a round.
 A shotgun round does not have an actual “bullet” inside.
 It has either buckshot, a lot of little round pieces or a “slug” which is shaped like a bullet.